 HLHS is a serious congenital birth defect that affects how blood flows through the heart.
 In babies with this heart syndrome, also known as HLHS, the left side of the heart is underdeveloped.

 Typically, the left side of the heart pumps oxygen-rich blood into the aorta, the large artery responsible for carrying blood into the rest of the body.
 Babies with HLHS do not pump enough oxygenated blood into the body due to the abnormalities present on the left side of the heart.

-Amara would need highly specialized surgery for her condition, so she was transferred to The Children’s Hospital of San Antonio and placed under the care of Dr. Daniel Nento, a pediatric cardiothoracic surgeon.
+Amara would need highly specialized surgery for her condition, so she was transferred to CHRISTUS Children's and placed under the care of Dr. Daniel Nento, a pediatric cardiothoracic surgeon.

 “She underwent her first open-heart surgery at just 6 days old,” Stephanie said.
 “It was one of the scariest days of my life.”

 Babies with Hypoplastic Left Heart Syndrome typically need three surgeries over several years to repair their heart so that it can fully function on its own:

 During these procedures, surgeons reconstruct the heart and its circulatory system to function as it should.

 The first surgery is called the Norwood procedure, which Dr. Nento performed on Amara within the first week of her life.